-- Each resident is required to participate in a project relating to the area in which they are practicing. - The focus of the project should be residency director driven, but if deemed appropriate by the residency director, may be chosen by the resident based on a mutual interest so as to allow for customization of the learning experience. - Acceptable types of research include; clinical research, drug use evaluation, administrative research, quality improvement research, survey-based research, laboratory research, etc., as long as it contains all the usual components of research (hypothesis, methods, statistics, etc.). - All projects that are expected to be either published or presented at a conference are required to receive Investigational Review Board (IRB) approval in advance of beginning the project. - Projects should be able to be completed in the span of the residency year. - A proposed project time-line will be provided to residents at the start of the residency year. - Preliminary and/or final results of the project are to be presented at the UB SPPS Resident Project Presentation Day and at least one national and one local/regional conference. - A final manuscript of the residency project in publishable form must be submitted to the program director prior to the end of the residency year.
-This manuscript will be placed in the individual's residency portfolio. - Publication of the manuscript is strongly encouraged.

-- If publication is pursued and resident does not maintain active involvement in manuscript writing, the position of primary author will be transferred to the RPD or preceptor overseeing the project. - Preparing Residents for Scholarship (Didactic Resident Research Course): A half-day course offered in late August or early September.
-PGY 2 residents are encouraged to attend, but attendance is ultimately at the discretion of the RPD based on previous experience.
+- Each resident is required to participate in a project relating to the area in which they are practicing. - o The focus of the project should be residency director driven, but if deemed appropriate by the residency director, may be chosen by the resident based on a mutual interest so as to allow for customization of the learning experience. - O Acceptable types of research include; clinical research, drug use evaluation, administrative research, quality improvement research, survey-based research, laboratory research, etc., as long as it contains all the usual components of research (hypothesis, methods, statistics, etc.). - o All projects are expected to receive Investigational Review Board (IRB) approval in advance of beginning the project. - o Projects should be able to be completed in the span of the residency year. - o A proposed project timeline will be provided to residents at the start of the residency year. - Preliminary and/or final results of the project are to be presented at the UB SPPS Postgraduate Research Forum and at least one national or one local/regional conference. - o Project writeup: A final manuscript of the residency project and a cover letter must be submitted prior to the end of the residency year to a journal mutually agreed upon by the manuscript authors. - If accepted for publication and resident does not maintain active involvement in manuscript writing and editing, the position of primary author will be transferred to the RPD or preceptor overseeing the project. - Fundamentals of Postgraduate Scholarship (formerly referred to as "Didactic Resident Research Course"): PGY 2 residents are encouraged to attend this course offered during July or August, but attendance is ultimately at the discretion of the RPD based on previous experience.